-Land use description: "restaurant" means a commercial establishment where meals and liquid refreshments are prepared or served or prepared and served to paying customers primarily for consumption on the property, and may include licensed provision of alcoholic beverages for consumption on the property, the reservation of a section of the establishment for a function venue, and the option for customers to purchase food for consumption off the property.
+Land use description: "restaurant" means a commercial establishment where meals and liquid refreshments are prepared or served or prepared and served to paying customers primarily for consumption on the property and may include licensed provision of alcoholic beverages for consumption on the property, the reservation of a section of the establishment for the hosting of a function, and the option for customers to purchase food for consumption off the property.

-Development parameters as applicable to "business premises" apply.
+Development parameters as applicable to the primary land use apply.